rekluzlabs/Mako2Life/README.md

 # Mako2Life- AI Image Colorization

-Transform black & white photographs into stunning color images using advanced deep learning. makokolorize brings old memories to life with intelligent AI-powered image processing that runs entirely on your Android device.
+Transform black & white photographs into stunning color images using advanced deep learning.
+Mako2Life offers to bring old memories to life with intelligent AI-powered image processing that runs entirely on your Android device.

 ## Note: The site for the AI Models are now being hosted on Hugging Face site.
 All new builds will use this link going forward starting June 6, 2026